RicoJia/ricojia.github.io/_posts/2022/2022-02-03-deep-learning-Classic-CNN-Models.markdown

 </p>
 </div>

 In MobileNet V2 (Sandler et al., 2018), the biggest difference is the introduction of the "bottleneck block".
 The bottleneck block adds a skip connection at the beginning of the next bottleneck block.
 Additionally, an expansion and projection are added in the bottleneck block.
+MobileNet V2 has 155 layers.

 <div style="text-align: center;">
 <p align="center">